 The Biomimicry Global Design Challenge is open to teams of independent professionals and college and university students anywhere in the world.
 Entries from individuals will not be considered.
 Any team with a parent organization or entity that has generated more than $1 million in revenue during the past calendar year is not eligible to participate.
 Individuals who are associated with or employed by such entities are eligible to participate, provided the parent entity or its subsidiaries will not have ownership over any intellectual property being developed by the team.

-We are creating a brand-new Youth Challenge for middle and high school students, starting in January 2018.
-If you are interested in being part of the pilot educator cohort, or would like more information about the Youth Challenge when it launches, please sign up here.
+We are creating a brand-new Youth Challenge for middle and high school students, which is currently being pilot-tested.
+To learn more about the Youth Challenge or to sign up to be notified when it launches, please click here.

 Design Concept Eligibility